Salvadorans Take to the Streets to Protest Bitcoin and “Dictatorship.”

 El Salvador became the first country to accept bitcoin as legal cash alongside the US dollar last week.
 President Nayib Bukele’s move was welcomed with a combination of interest and anxiety.

-Protesters set fire to a bitcoin automated teller machine in San Salvador on the anniversary of Central America’s independence from Spanish domination, one of roughly 200 ATMs deployed across the country as part of the reform.
+Protesters set fire to a bitcoin ATM in San Salvador, the capital, on the bicentennial of the Central American country’s independence from Spanish dominion.
+The ATM was one of around 200 built across the country as part of the reform.

 Protesters carried posters criticizing a “dictatorship” and signs saying “Respect the Constitution” and “No to Bitcoin” aloft in the capital’s central square.